Celebrating another great year for conservation!

 Katie Bagby

 Katie works with donors to raise a strong base of financial and community support to accomplish FRLT’s mission and conserve the magnificent Feather River Country.
-Since 2009, she has co-led FRLT’s communications, telling the story of what our members are making possible, now and for future generations.
+Since 2009, she has also co-led FRLT’s communications, telling the story of what our members are making possible, now and for future generations.